AkhilaP2103/Rep1/README.md

 # Rep1
-creating first repository in Github.
+creating first repository in Github. updated this